 Compensation Advocate Level 1

-This course is the first part of a training program which is designed to provide a new entrant into Advocacy training with the skills and knowledge to be able to complete a primary claim under any of the Acts governing military compensation and rehabilitation, while under the supervision of a more experienced advocate.
+This Unit of Competency is the first part of a training program which is designed to provide a new entrant into Compensation Advocacy training with the skills and knowledge to be able to complete a primary claim under any of the Acts governing military rehabilitation and compensation, while under the supervision of a more experienced advocate.

-This training stream consists of a number of components, all of which must be satisfactorily completed before a Level 1 certificate can be issued.
+The training pathway consists of a number of components, all of which must be satisfactorily completed before a Level 1 certificate can be issued.

 During the whole training process, the candidate must have a mentor and an on-the-job overseer to assist them in skills development.
 (The mentor and the overseer may be the same person.)

-The training stream assumes the candidates gain their knowledge and skills on the basis of 10% (from formal training), 20% (from mentors) and 70% from on-the-job involvement.
+The training pathway assumes the candidates gain their knowledge and skills on the basis of 10% (from formal training), 20% (from mentors) and 70% from on-the-job involvement.

 a Unique Student Identifier (USI).
 This can be obtained by clicking here

 been selected and sponsored by a valid ex-service organisation using the selection guidelines.